copper-leaf/ballast/docs/src/orchid/resources/wiki/modules/ballast-debugger.md

 Ballast Debugger is a tool for inspecting the status of all components in your Ballast ViewModels in a IntelliJ plugin.
 It supports features one would expect from an MVI graphical debugger:

-<div id="intellij-plugin-button"></div>

 - Inspecting the status and data within all ViewModel features in real-time
 - Time-travel debugging
 - Resending Inputs for re-processing
-- Templates for creating new Ballast components (coming soon)
-- Sample panel for getting a feel for the features of Ballast, which connects itself to the Debugger

 The Ballast Debugger must first be installed as a plugin in IntelliJ Idea (Community or Ultimate) or Android Studio, and then add the [`ballast-debugger`](#Installation) dependency to your project.

-<div id="intellij-plugin-card"></div>
+This page documents how to set up the debugger library in your application, while the {{ 'Ballast Intellij Plugin' | anchor }} page demonstrates usage of the debugger UI, as well as the other features of the Intellij plugin.

 # Usage